Back to Sponsor Hub

 Why sponsors changed the outcome

-One school focused almost entirely on family donations.
+School A focused almost entirely on family donations.

-The other school treated the fundraiser like a split strategy:
+School B treated the fundraiser like a split strategy:

 • families participate and donate